Quadrigeminal cistern

-The superior cistern (cistern of great cerebral vein, quadrigeminal cistern, Bichat's canal) is a dilation as a subarachnoid cistern of the subarachnoid space around the brain.
-It lies between the splenium of the corpus callosum and the superior surface of the cerebellum.
-It extends between the layers of the tela choroidea of the third ventricle.
-It contains the great cerebral vein, posterior cerebral artery, quadrigeminal artery, glossopharyngeal nerve (CN IX), and the pineal gland.
+The quadrigeminal cistern (also cistern of great cerebral vein, vein of Galen cistern, superior cistern, Bichat's canal, or peripineal cistern) is a subarachnoid cistern situated between splenium of corpus callosum, and the superior surface of the cerebellum.
+It contains a part of the great cerebral vein, the posterior cerebral artery, quadrigeminal artery, glossopharyngeal nerve (CN IX), and the pineal gland.

 Structure

-The superior cistern is a dilatation as a subarachnoid cistern of the subarachnoid space around the brain.
-It lies between the splenium of the corpus callosum (superiorly), the cerebellar vermis (inferiorly and posteriorly), and the tentorial margin.
+The quadrigeminal cistern lies between the splenium of the corpus callosum (superiorly), the cerebellar vermis (inferiorly and posteriorly), and the tentorial margin.
+It is just superior to the tectum of the mesencephalon (midbrain).
 It lies medial to part of the medial occipital cortex.
-It extends between the layers of the tela choroidea of the third ventricle.
+It is posterior to the brainstem and third ventricle; it extends between the layers of the tela choroidea of the third ventricle.

+The cistern may extend anterior-ward between the thalamus and corpus callosum to form the cistern of velum interpositum.

 Contents

 The superior cistern contains a number of important structures, including: